Run, Run, Sweet Road Runner

-Run, Run Sweet Roadrunner is a 1965 Warner Bros.
+Run, Run, Sweet Road Runner is a 1965 Warner Bros.
 Merrie Melodies cartoon directed by Rudy Larriva.
 The short was released on August 21, 1965, and stars Wile E. Coyote and the Road Runner.

-It was the first of the Road Runner cartoons subcontracted to Format Productions, and the one of the only three which composer William Lava was able to properly score (the subsequent cartoons had to use a set of stock musical cues due to extremely low budgets).
+It was the first of the Road Runner cartoons subcontracted to Format Productions, and one of the only three which composer William Lava was able to properly score (the subsequent cartoons had to use a set of stock musical cues due to extremely low budgets).

 Plot

 The short starts off with Wile E. waiting behind a rock for the Road Runner to zoom by.
 Wile E. looks at the camera and flutters his eyebrows as Road Runner races by.
 The coyote starts to chase him to the edge of a cliff.
-Road Runner produces a sign that says HOLD IT.
+Road Runner produces a sign that says "HOLD IT".
 There are hopscotch marks right at the end of the cliff, which is covered by a cloud.
 After Road Runner hopscotches, Wile E. takes his turn.
 But the cloud drifts away and the edge of the cliff breaks.
 Wile E. plummets to the canyon bottom.
 The battered coyote looks up at the rim, which is seen from his point of view.
 Road Runner is heard making his trademark "beep beep" noise and then zooming off.